UAE defeat Ireland to win warm-up series

 The UAE elected to field first in Sunday's decider but O'Brien and Stirling provided a solid platform for the Irish to set a big total.

-Irish skipper Andrew Balbirnie produced the next best score of 15 but he retired hurt after an impact toe injury - he was unable to bear weight and will have an Xray later on Sunday.
+Balbirnie produced the next best score of 15 but he left the field unable to bear weight and he will have an Xray later on Sunday.

-It leaves the key batsman as an injury doubt for the World Cup opener against Netherlands on 18 October.
+It leaves the key batsman as a major concern for for the World Cup opener against Netherlands on 18 October.

 Rohan Mustafa took 3-23 including the wickets of the O'Brien and Stirling as the Irish failed to build on a promising start.

-Simi Singh removed UAE opener Chirag Suri with only seven on the board but Waseem ensured there would be no collapse as he put the Irish attack to the sword.
+Simi Singh removed UAE opener Chirag Suri with only seven on the board but Waseem ensured there would be no collapse as he put the Irish attack to the sword with 14 boundaries to go with his five maximums.

 The right-hander was still at the crease to smash a six to bring up the victory as the UAE reached the target with 23 balls to spare.